 How the Court Can Stop You from Moving Out of State with Your Children

 It’s an offensive thought.
 You have custody of your children.
-You have an opportunity to move to a different state, whether it is for a job, marriage, or you just want to move.
+You can move to a different state, whether it is for a job, marriage, or you want to move.
 However, the court can prevent you from moving with your children.
 If your ex does not agree to the move or the judge does not agree to let you go, you may be stuck right where you are.

 Custody battles are challenging and rarely end after the divorce.
-Life continues to happen; children grow, circumstances change.
-The custody agreement may have to be amended every so often to reflect the needs of the family.
-At the Law Offices of Ronald K. Stitch, you will have a certified Family Law Specialist to help you in this matter.
+Life continues to happen; children grow, and circumstances change.
+The custody agreement may have to be amended occasionally to reflect the family’s needs.
+At the Law Offices of Ronald K. Stitch, you will have a certified Family Law Specialist to help you.
 When you need a child custody attorney in Westlake Village, California, you need the Law Offices of Ronald K. Stitch.

 What You Need to Know

-In the state of California, in-state moves obtain approval easily.
-If you want to move out-of-state, there are things you should know to prepare.
+In the state of California, in-state moves obtain approval quickly.
+If you want to move out of state, there are things you should know to prepare.

 1. You must file a written notice to the court to petition to move 45 days in advance.
-This is to allow both parents time to work out a new parent time agreement.
+This allows both parents time to work out a new parent-time agreement.

 2. Should the non-custodial parent disagree with the move, they can move for a hearing.